trylks/trylks/linux/install.md

 Time will tell.

 You may have different motivations.
-Whatever your motivations are, if you have already discarded other options, then
+Whatever your motivations are, if you have already discarded other options, then go ahead and do this.

 ## Objectives of this guide